Nelson T. Johnson: Personal life

-Johnson married Jane Augusta Washington Thornton Beck in Peking (now Beijing), China.
+Johnson married Jane Augusta Washington Thornton Beck in Peiping (Peking), China.
 The second daughter of Wyoming pioneer George T. Beck, she was born on October 21, 1900, in Cody, Wyoming.
 She died February 28, 1991, in Washington, DC. at 91.

-They were married in Peking and were then registered at the US consulate in Tientsin (now Tianjin), China, on October 10, 1931.
+They were married in Peiping and were then registered at the US consulate in Tianjin, China, on October 10, 1931.

 He was on the cover of Time on 11 December 1939.

 Both are buried in Rock Creek Cemetery, near the Old Soldiers' Home, in Northeastern Washington, DC.